 One of the many impressive people Tim Hodgkinson and I met in Tuva was a Lama, Kungaa-tash ool-Buu.
 We first met in him 1992 on the day his temple – or khram -was opened and consecrated.
 Before that he had been studying to become a Lama, over the border in Mongolia.

 He was warmly generous and had a particularly strong presence and he told us that his father had been a shaman.
 A few weeks later he wrote and said that in fact he had been an underground shaman for the last 30 years, dodging KGB officers who sent shamans to the gulag if they discovered them.
-He is also a painter and a magnificent stone-carver, and now carries on the local tradition of shamanism centred in Erzin on the Mongolian border.
+He was also a painter and a magnificent stone-carver, and carried on the local tradition of shamanism centred in Erzin on the Mongolian border.

 Kungaa died on March 5, 2018